bormaxi8080/osint-timeline/DRAFT.md

 iHunt OSINT Framework.
 Intelligence FRAMEWORK which contains a large number of resources: https://nitinpandey.in/ihunt/

+Mxface Face Comparison.
+AI API that focuses on Face Comparison (1:1 matching), checking subtle facial details between two images to determine if they belong to the same person, returning a trust score: https://mxface.ai/face-comparing

 CloudRIP.
 A tool that helps you find the real IP addresses hiding behind Cloudflare by checking subdomains: https://github.com/moscovium-mc/CloudRip

+FindME is a CLI tool for searching social media and online profiles linked to a username.
+It’s ideal for reconnaissance, digital footprint verification, or checking username availability: https://github.com/0xSaikat/findme

+BounceBack.
+Stealth redirector for your red team operation security: https://github.com/D00Movenok/BounceBack

 ----

 **Universal Search & AI:**

 Blades is a Go-based multimodal AI Agent framework: https://github.com/go-kratos/blades

+The Agentic Commerce Protocol (ACP) is an interaction model and open standard for connecting buyers, their AI agents, and businesses to complete purchases seamlessly.
+The specification is currently maintained by OpenAI and Stripe: https://github.com/agentic-commerce-protocol/agentic-commerce-protocol

 Code World Model (CWM) is a 32-billion-parameter open-weights LLM, to advance research on code generation with world models: https://github.com/facebookresearch/cwm